 Where the future options for a particular property or scheme are being assessed the Executive team may decide that any future lettings be on an assured shorthold tenancy only.

-Sixteen and seventeen-year-old applicants for housing cannot hold a tenancy in their own right until they are eighteen and will be offered a tenancy held in Trust until that date.
+16 and 17-year old applicants for housing cannot hold a tenancy in their own right until they are 18 and will be offered a tenancy held in Trust until that date.
 These will only be granted where the applicant has a sufficient support package in place with a recognised agency, such as social services, and where this agency is also the trustee of the tenancy.
-Any applicant refused a tenancy held in trust can appeal this decision as detailed in the Lettings procedure.
+Any applicant refused a tenancy held in trust can appeal this decision.
+Details on how to appeal are contained within the Lettings procedure.

-Regional Managers are responsible for ensuring new tenants are offered the correct tenancy or occupation agreement.
+The Housing Team Leader and Regional Housing Manger are responsible for ensuring new tenants are offered the correct tenancy or occupation agreement.

 Other Current Occupation Agreements